HiddenHosts Logo

 Q: My ping is fine but I still experience "rubber-banding."
 What else could cause it?

-Rubber-banding with low ping is usually caused by packet loss rather than high latency.
-Run a ping test with the -t flag and watch for "Request timed out" entries mixed with normal responses.
-If you see packet loss, a gaming VPN can help by routing around the problematic network hops.
-Also check if anyone on your network is streaming or downloading large files.
+Rubber-banding with low ping usually means packet loss, not high latency.
+Run ping [IP] -t and watch for "Request timed out" lines mixed with normal responses.
+If you see loss, a gaming VPN can route around the bad hops — and check that nobody on your network is streaming or downloading.

 Q: Do I need a VPN if the server is in my country?

 Probably not.
-If the server is hosted in the same country or region, your ping should already be under 50ms.
-A VPN only helps when your traffic needs to cross multiple international networks to reach the server.
+If the server is hosted in the same region, your ping should already be under 50ms.
+A VPN only helps when your traffic has to cross multiple international networks to reach the server.

 Q: How much ping improvement can I realistically expect from ExitLag?

-Results vary by location and server region, but players commonly report a 40-80ms improvement on US-to-Korea routes (based on player reports).
-A 200ms connection often drops to 120-150ms, which makes skills and potting feel far more responsive in PvP.
+Results vary by location and server region, but players commonly report a 40-80ms improvement on US-to-Korea routes (based on player reports) — a 200ms connection often dropping to 120-150ms, which makes skills and potting feel far more responsive in PvP.

 Related Articles